Key takeaways:

-Understanding your UCP2 variants can give you a head start in understanding your weight loss and what might work best for you.
+- Understanding your UCP2 variants can give you a head start in managing your weight.

 What does the UCP2 gene do?